Subscribe & get the latest news in your email

 What is a Demand Charge?

-In contrast to the common kWh charge found on your electricity statement, which reflects your overall energy consumption, an electrical demand charge concentrates on a different aspect: your highest power usage.
-Picture it as a dual-pronged approach to electricity billing, where kWh gauges the distance you travel (energy utilized), and the demand charge captures your maximum speed (peak power drawn) throughout the billing period.
+An electrical demand charge concentrates on a different aspect: your highest power usage.
+Picture it as a dual-pronged approach to electricity billing, where kWh gauges the distance you travel (energy utilized), and the demand charge captures your maximum speed throughout the billing period.

 Demand Charge vs Energy Charge